 The Opioid and Addiction Crisis is impacting every family in our country.
-Beit T’Shuvah Los Angeles receives over 600 calls a month with approximately 20% of those calls coming from the Tri-State area.
-We want to provide a residential recovery community that is sensitive to the needs of Jewish people of all denominations and help people understand that Living Jewishly (however one defines this) helps people heal the underlying causes of Addiction.
+Beit T’Shuvah in Los Angeles receives over 600 calls a month with approximately 30% of those calls coming from the tri-State area.
+T’Shuvah Center wants to provide a residential recovery home and community that is sensitive to the needs of Jewish people from all denominations and help people understand that living Jewishly (however one defines it) helps people heal the underlying causes of addiction.

 In 2017, overdoses in New York City killed 1,441 people, more than any year on record — and double the rate of 2000.

-During this time of crisis, we believe we have a spiritual solution through recovery and community as seen by the 30+ years of success from Beit T'Shuvah Los Angeles.
+During this time of crisis, T’Shuvah Center believes it has a spiritual solution through recovery and community as seen by the 30+ years of success from Beit T'Shuvah in Los Angeles.

 T'Shuvah Center envisions a world where wrestling souls that suffer from addiction can receive the help they need to begin the road to recovery.
 T'Shuvah Center's spiritual-based model founded on action, authenticity and community is devoted to building a sense of belonging and purpose to anyone who seeks it.